Applying for business credit: What happens after I turn in my application?

 Time in business

 If the business has accounts with Wells Fargo, that information will be analyzed as well.
-Wells Fargo may look at checking and savings accounts, the date those accounts were opened, and the 12-month average balances, as well as credit card account balances and payments.
+For example, Wells Fargo may look at checking and savings accounts, the date those accounts were opened, 12-month average balances, and current balances, as well as credit card account balances and payments.

 Once all the data from the application is verified, it is scored based on a number of attributes.
 For instance, a business that has existed for 25 years will receive a higher score for "years in business" than one that has been around for only one year; lower-risk industries may get better scores than higher-risk ones, etc. Essentially, the resulting score is a numerical representation of the applicant's business.

 Scoring is more or less automatic — and may result in an automatic approval — but in some cases, the decision to actually approve a loan may shift to the underwriter.
 It is the underwriter's job to take a much more detailed and nuanced view of the numbers and make the ultimate decision whether the level of risk to the lender is acceptable.
 The underwriter can decide whether a high-risk factor is offset by other strengths.

 Just as underwriters can agree or disagree with the recommendation of the scorecard, they can also decide, based on the given information, whether the credit amount should be modified.
 Perhaps they will approve a smaller amount, or they may believe that a factor such as the borrower's income qualifies him or her for a higher credit limit.

 4. Data verifications

 This is a second, more in-depth check of all the given data.
 This round of review investigates any discrepancies in the data such as: